 To our great distaste, links to this site have been sold to the highest bidder.
-In the past, people have sold bank charge reclaiming template letters and links to the FlightChecker, as well as other tools from the site.
+In the past, people have sold bank charge reclaiming template letters, as well as links to tools from the site.

 Spotted something you want to buy?
 The last thing you should do is bid on it.
 Bid early and competing buyers will bid back, forcing the price upwards.
 Instead, sneakily win auctions by swooping in and delivering a killer bid about 10 seconds before the deadline, leaving no time for others to fight back.

-Sniping websites automatically bid on your behalf, usually in the last 10ish seconds.
-Simply sign up, enter an eBay* item number and the maximum price you're willing to pay.
-This also stops you getting carried away in the heat of a last minute bidding war.
+To use it, once signed up, you simply enter an eBay* item number and the maximum price you're willing to pay.
+This also stops you getting carried away in a last minute bidding war.